ev3dev-python-tools/thonny-ev3dev/README_bash_scripts.txt

     pip3 install --no-cache-dir --no-deps --force-reinstall -f ./pypi/ -r reinstall.txt

-into python USER site packages (thonny does this by default for both packages as plugins)
+into python USER site packages
 -------------------------------

+note: the Thonny IDE does this by default for both packages as plugins.

 install dependencies from pypi server into python user site packages folder: